Area Guides

 Buying in Almuñécar & La Herradura: the complete Costa Tropical guide

 Almuñécar and La Herradura occupy a stretch of the Costa Tropical of Granada — a coastline that is geographically close to the Costa del Sol but administratively and climatically distinct.
-The municipality sits approximately 25 kilometres west of Nerja and around 80 kilometres from Málaga, in the province of Granada.
+The municipality sits approximately 25 kilometres east of Nerja and around 80 kilometres from Málaga, in the province of Granada.
 Its subtropical microclimate — warm winters, mild summers, and conditions suitable...

 Salobreña & the Costa Tropical: property and lifestyle guide